 Unfortunately, my time in the Dominican Republic came to an abrupt and unexpected end last week.
 I got news of a family emergency on an early-morning bus from Las Terrenas to Santiago.
-I was able to find an internet café and book a ticket back to New York that night after my bus arrived in Santiago — thankfully, Santiago has an international airport.
+I was able to find an internet café and book a ticket back to New York after my bus arrived in Santiago — thankfully, Santiago has an international airport.

 In Santiago, I met with a professor of immigration and human rights.
 She was an incredible resource who shared a lot of details about Dominican race relations and her community partnerships over the years with migrant rights organizations.
 One interesting thing she shared was that Haiti places a much lower precedent on paperwork and documentation than the DR, which means very few Haitian migrants even have Haitian passports when they enter the DR. This makes migrants and their children particularly vulnerable to statelessness.